Bravehartk2/dokuwiki-matomo/README.md

   * MySQL Database for Matomo
   * PHP with mysql support (now PHP7 ready)
-  * an existing matomo installation that thePiwik trackingscript can send data to
+  * an existing matomo installation that the matomo trackingscript can send data to

 Install the plugin using the Plugin Manager (https://www.dokuwiki.org/plugin:plugin) and the download URL above, which points to latest version of the plugin.
 Refer to https://www.dokuwiki.org/plugin on how to install plugins manually.

 Configuration
 ===============
   - Go to Plugin Management and make sure “matomo” is enabled
-  - Configure the plugin in ***Admin -> Configuration Manager –> Plugin Settings –> Matomo*** (Values partly have to be taken from an existing matomo installation -> From ***Settings -> Tracking Code***, more information http://developer.piwik.org/api-reference/tracking-javascript)
+  - Configure the plugin in ***Admin -> Configuration Manager –> Plugin Settings –> Matomo*** (Values partly have to be taken from an existing matomo installation -> From ***Settings -> Tracking Code***, more information https://developer.matomo.org/api-reference/tracking-javascript)
   - Matomo plugin should now be enabled and you should see the trackingcode in the rendered html on wiki pages (f.e. with firebug)